 We originally opted for a “temporary” solution using this all-in-one fence and a solar charger.
 This “temporary” fence did the job for about four years.
 We recently replaced it with an expanded permanent fence.

 Even putting up this simple system was quite the experience as you can see in the accompanying video.
-We’ve learned a lot since we installed this fence and it’s all detailed below.
+We’ve learned a lot since we installed this initial fence and it’s all detailed below.

 - Determine the location, size and post spacing